 Why Whole Grain Quinoa Flour?

-I recently read that gluten product are bad for those who suffer from arthritis.
+I recently read that gluten products are bad for those who suffer from arthritis.
 The report is from NaturalHealthReports.net All-purpose flour is a member of the refined carbohydrate family and can drive up inflammation because the body processes them into sugar.
 By eating less refined carbs this has helped my issues with carpal tunnel and my husband’s mild arthritis in his back that he doesn’t like to talk about ( shhh…..).

 3 Food Choices for Arthritis